Skip to content

 Williams would return to New Orleans two years later, following the disappointing premiere of Battle of Angels, his first major play.
 He would return to the city again and again throughout his life, claiming to find freedom and independence in New Orleans that gave sustenance to his life and art.

-As for the Louis Adam House, in 1945 the building was purchased by Kemper and Leila Williams, founders of The Historic New Orleans Collection.
+As for the Guillot House, in 1945 the building was purchased by Kemper and Leila Williams, founders of the Historic New Orleans Collection.
 In the 1970s the building was restored to its original Spanish colonial style, guided by archival drawings that showed a wood gallery supported on iron consoles and a high-pitched, clay tile roof.
-In 1978, it became home to the manuscripts division of The Collection.
+In 1978, it became home to the manuscripts division of the Collection.

 But first!
 On the first floor, in space once used as studio apartments in the 1930s, are offices for the facilities department and the preparators’ workshop.
 Preparators are responsible for building exhibitions, including constructing mounts, framing art, and generally doing all the physical labor required to make an exhibition possible.
 On the second floor, there are additional offices for the prep department.